MicrosoftDocs/Viva/Viva/goals/copilot.md

 ![Screenshot that shows a view of a product team's OKRs, with two specific OKRs selected and an emphasis on the "Summarize" option.](..\media\goals\copilot\summarize-specific-okrs.png)

-### Understand OKRs
+### Understand goals

-Copilot in Viva Goals can answer questions about OKR methodology, such as what exactly OKRs are, the best ways to run OKR rhythms, and how to plan around OKRs.
+Copilot in Viva Goals can answer questions about goals methodology, such as what exactly OKRs are, the best ways to run OKR rhythms, and how to plan around OKRs.

 ![Screenshot that shows a view of a product team's OKRs, with the user asking Copilot questions about OKR methodology on the right side.](..\media\goals\copilot\okr-methodology-conversation.png)